 Senior financial scams are a growing problem nationwide.
 Your aging loved ones may have spent a lifetime saving for retirement, but they could lose it all if they fall into the hands of the right con artist.
+Consider these startling statistics:

-A recent study found that seniors lose as much as $36.5 billion a year to financial scams.
 Nearly 954,000 seniors actually miss meals because of money lost to fraudsters, the study says.
 And, sadly, it’s not just strangers preying on our elderly.
 Family members are behind about 90 percent of elder abuse cases, including financial fraud and other exploitation.

 Seniors, with their own nest egg and time on their hands, can be easy targets for swindlers, according to the FBI.
 They are less likely to report a crime because they’re embarrassed or worried about what friends or family might think.
 At times, seniors aren’t even aware of the deceit.
 Memory loss that comes with aging and illness can make it difficult for some to speak up or even understand that they’ve been duped.